 In 2016, an Italian naval archaeologist, Francesco Tiboni, came up with an exciting idea.
 He claimed that the Trojan horse never existed in the original version of the Illiad.
-It was simply an error in translation, confusion caused by two homonyms.
+According to him, the story might have been a result of a translation error or confusion stemming from two homonyms.

 Namely, the ancient Greek word for “horse” – hippo, was also used for Phoenician cargo boats.
 These boats were often transporting treasures and as such, they would have made an appropriate votive gift.
 This fact was not necessarily known to the mainland Greeks who came centuries after Homer, so the confusion could have been made already in antiquity.